wedi/limit-login-countries/README.md

 ### Contribute ###

 You are welcome to contribute to this plugin on [GitHub](https://github.com/wedi/limit-login-countries).
-File an issue or send me a pull request.
+[File an issue](https://github.com/wedi/limit-login-countries/issues) or send a pull request.

 ### Credits ###